Tornado Druid Endgame Build Guide

 Gear & Skills

-- Tempest Roar is your first major upgrade.
+- Tempest Roar is your first and most essential upgrade.
 This Unique can be found by defeating Duriel, King of Maggots or Andariel.
-It converts your Tornado into a Werewolf Skill, providing a new range of damage multipliers and Attack Speed bonuses that you can utilize to increase your lethality.
+It enhances your Tornado into a Werewolf Skill, providing a new range of damage multipliers and Attack Speed bonuses that you can utilize to increase your lethality.

-- It additionally provides you access to Lust for Carnage, which serves as your main method of generating Spirit in the endgame.
+- It additionally provides you access to Lust for Carnage, which serves as your main method of generating Spirit in the endgame, and also comes with a Lucky Hit: Spirit affix itself.

-- Mad Wolf's Glee drops from Echo of Varshan, granting Tornado additional skill ranks when paired with Tempest Roar, and also offers Attack Speed and Movement Speed.
+- Mad Wolf's Glee drops from Echo of Varshan.
+It boosts your Lupine Ferocity, and grants your Tornado additional skill ranks when paired with Tempest Roar.

-- Overall a solid Unique, but it gets replaced with Shroud of False Death later on.
+- Moreover, it features Attack Speed, Maximum Life and Movement Speed.
+Overall a great Unique, but it gets replaced with Shroud of False Death's superior bonuses later on.

 - Upon reaching Thunderstruck in your Paragon Board, be mindful of your Damage to Close and Damage to Distant bonus.

-- The target for this stat is 300%, and your personal value will depend on the nodes taken on this board and your socketed Outmatch Glyph level.
+- The target for this stat is 300%, and your personal value will depend on Damage to Close rolls on your gear, the Magic Nodes taken on this board, and your socketed Earth and Sky Glyph level.

 This is the final version of the build's progression, including all regular Unique items, Mythic Uniques, Legendary Aspects, Temper mods and Masterworking, leaving you with a great all-rounder build for all content in the game.
 Additional variants use this as a baseline to optimize around certain activities.